CanastaWiki/Canasta-CLI/README.md

 # Installation

-First, ake sure you have Docker and Docker Compose installed.
+First, make sure you have Docker and Docker Compose installed.
 Then, run the following line to install the Canasta CLI:

 ```
 curl -fsL https://raw.githubusercontent.com/CanastaWiki/Canasta-CLI/installer/install.sh | bash